liavst2/web-crawler/README.md

-# Web Crawler - Intsights excercise
+# Web Crawler
-Implementing a Web Crawler.
+Implementing a Web Crawler for pastebin website.

 ### Deployment